How to Take An Effective Mental Health Day

 Prayer.

-Journaling the thoughts you keep trying to outrun.
+Journaling thoughts you have been trying to outrun.

 It may also mean protecting your peace in very practical ways.